Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-• Understand the Concept of Finite State Machines (FSMs):
+• Explain the Basic Concept of Finite State Machines (FSMs):

 • Define a finite state machine (FSM) and its components: states, inputs, outputs, transitions, and outputs rules.